ccroutier1/ccroutier1/README.md

 </p>

 <p align="center">
   I'm a BSIT Student, I'm dreaming of becoming software developer with a passion for mobile application development in the future.
-I specialize in Android and Flutter Development, and have experience with Java, Kotlin, C++, C#, and Dart.
+I specialize in Android and Flutter Development.
 </p>

 <h3 align="center">Skills</h3>